Starfleet Orion

 Starfleet Orion is a 1978 science fiction strategy game written and published by Automated Simulations (who would become Epyx in 1983).
 It appears to be the first space-themed strategy game sold for microcomputer systems.
-The game was originally written in BASIC for the Commodore PET, but later ported to other early home computer platforms including the TRS-80 and Apple II.
+The game was originally written in BASIC for the PET, but later ported to other early home computer platforms including the TRS-80 and Apple II.
 The game was something of a success, leading to a string of successes for the company, notably the major hit Temple of Apshai.